 It’s no wonder that the sport of running has such an avid fan base of millions of dedicated runners around the globe.
 Sometimes the hardest part is just getting started, but once you work past the initial discomfort, running has some amazing benefits that improve your physical and mental health, improving your overall well-being.

 The list of benefits of running is extensive, spanning the gamut from improving cardiovascular fitness to reducing stress.
 Here are some of the key benefits:

 Over time, with consistent running, your heart and lungs adapt.
 Your heart becomes stronger, enabling it to pump a greater volume of blood per beat, and your lungs become more powerful and capable of taking in more air per breath.
 As your cardiovascular efficiency improves, you’re able to run faster with less effort.

 At some point, most of us have walked behind a runner and envied their muscular, defined calves.
 As long as you are properly fueling your body with enough calories and protein to support your training, running can help build muscle and increase strength.
 As a total-body workout, running strengthens your legs, core, and upper body.

-Numerous studies have demonstrated that high-impact activities like running place stresses on bones that stimulate them to adapt by laying down more minerals within the bony matrix to strengthen the structure.
+Numerous studies have demonstrated that high-impact activities like running place stress on bones that stimulate them to adapt by laying down more minerals within the bony matrix to strengthen the structure.
 Running also increases the production of bone-building hormones in the body, stimulating the body to make more bone cells and inhibiting the activity of cells that break down bone cells.
 Stronger bones are more resilient and less likely to fracture.